monserrat101/selefra/README.md

 Selefra is an open-source data integration and analysis tool for developers.
 You can use Selefra to extract, load, and analyze infrastructure data anywhere from Public Cloud, SaaS platform, development platform, and more.

+See [Docs](https://selefra.io/docs) for best practices and detailed instructions.
+In docs, you will find info on installation, CLI usage, project workflow and more guides on how to accomplish cloud inspection tasks.

 <img align="right" width="400" src="https://user-images.githubusercontent.com/124020340/224889579-556ee877-28e0-4638-b88f-ee9a4564c33a.png" />

 #### 🔥 Olicy As Code